Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 On the lap of a holy maiden, the tranquil song that seemed to penetrate deep into my mind gave off a similar feeling.
 Even without knowing the words, a sensation of warmth and comfort bathed me at that time.
 Perhaps, the sense of friendliness and nostalgia had resonated with that experience.

 Regardless, it seemed like I knew who to talk to next.
-My eyes turned towards the direction of Sanshiro as the coast and our ride came into view.
+My eyes turned towards the direction of Sanshiro as the coastline and our ride came into view.